SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

   In a local context (group or device) the local smart rules are shown.
 For users with the relevant permissions, both local and global smart rules are shown.

-  From the context of a group or device it's possible to modify only local smart rules.
-Editing global smart rules allowed only from global smart rules view.

-- In the **Status** tab of owned microservice.
+  From the context of a group or device it is possible to modify only local smart rule.
+Editing global smart rules is only possible on the **Global smart rules** page in the **Status** tab of the owned microservice.

-  In a local context of microservice are shown global and local smart rules (considering the permissions of the user).
-From the view it is possible to configure limited number of smart rules, mainly related to alarms that might be created by microservice while transitioning via different deployment states.
+  The microservice page shows the global and local smart rules (considering the permissions of the user).
+From this page it is possible to configure a limited number of smart rules, mainly related to alarms that might be created by the microservice while transitioning via different deployment states.
   From context of microservice it is possible to modify only local smart rules.
 Editing global smart rules allowed only from global smart rules view.

 {{< c8y-admon-related >}}